Baruch528091/randamfacts/README.md

-The Magna Carta, signed in 1215, limited the power of the English monarchy and laid the groundwork for modern constitutional law.
+The Vietnam War, spanning from 1955 to 1975, was a major conflict of the Cold War era.